schmittnieto/schmittnieto.github.io/_posts/2024-10-19-azure-stack-hci-day2.md

 ### Monitoring and Alerting with Azure Monitor Insights

 Monitoring your Azure Stack HCI cluster is a key part of keeping everything running smoothly.
-Azure Monitor **Insights** is a feature that helps you do just that by giving you visibility into the health, performance, and usage of your cluster—all within the **Azure portal**.
+Azure Monitor **Insights** is a feature that helps you do just that by giving you visibility into the health, performance, and usage of your cluster, all within the **Azure portal**.
 While it’s a powerful tool, keep in mind that **Insights isn’t real-time**.
 It can take up to 15 minutes to collect data, so there may be a delay between what's happening on your system and when it shows up in the portal.

 #### Why Use Insights?

 Insights offers several important benefits that make managing your HCI cluster easier:

-- **Managed by Azure**: No need to worry about setting up databases or custom software—everything is handled in the Azure portal, so it’s always up to date.
+- **Managed by Azure**: No need to worry about setting up databases or custom software, everything is handled in the Azure portal, so it’s always up to date.
 - **Scalability**: Whether you’re monitoring one cluster or hundreds, Insights scales easily across different clusters and locations.
 - **Customization**: You can tailor the monitoring views to suit your needs by changing thresholds, tweaking charts, or even adding new metrics to keep an eye on.
 All these changes can be saved and pinned to your **Azure dashboard** for quick access.